 you think of printed circuits, probably what comes to mind is what is

-a lot of the circuits actually were 'printed' on a
+a lot of the circuits actually were 'printed' on a substrate of

-inductors, as well as for printed resistors on materials
+and printed inductors, as well as for printed resistors on materials

 primarily in military systems, but overwhelmingly the photo etching

 it was not uncommon to have grid biasing circuits printed directly on

 the glass enclosure using a resistive paint and then trimming for the

 example of a circuit printed on a 6J6 twin-triode tube.

 available vintage Radio